EFlynn7778/CRSF2MAVLink/README.md

 Implemented for use with Automatic Antenna Trackers, or a bridge between CRSF and any other MAVLink compatible device.

-CRSF Sensors are limited compared to MAVLink, so only those that can be translated are sent over MAVLink
+CRSF Sensors are limited compared to MAVLink, so only those that can be translated are sent over MAVLink.
+The remainder can be set/sent as statc values.

+MAVLink messages sent are, Heartbeat, Status, GPS, HUD, ATTITUDE

 This was implemented on a Teensy 4.0 due to plentiful hardware serial ports, but is Arduino compatible and should compile for just about anything with a few chages.

+Based on code by David Wyss(mavlink) and Rob Thomson(CRSF)